NCATS-Tangerine/ros/README.md

 The Ros workflow engine executes query graphs to compose knowledge networks.

-While the language provides capabilities similar to other programming languages like variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating highly detailed knowledge graps enabling sophisticated reasoning and inference.
-The model supposes that this knowledge network construction will occur in the context of federated knowledge sources supplying components of resulting graphs.
+While the language provides common programming language constructs including variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating **highly detailed knowledge graps enabling sophisticated reasoning and inference**.
+The model supposes that this knowledge network construction will occur in the context of federated knowledge sources (like web APIs) supplying components of resulting graphs.

 ## Language

+### Very High Level Overview
 A workflow is a series of steps.
-Each step can reference a predefined operation via the `code` tag.
+Each step can reference an executable component via the `code` tag.
-These operations accept a set of arguments specified via the args tag.
+These workflow steps accept a set of arguments specified via the `args` tag.
+These executable components can, in some cases, be further qualified via the `op` tag to specify a more granular component.
 When an operation executes, its result is implicitly stored and can be addressed later by the operator's name.

 ## Variables

-Variables passed to the workflow can be resolved dynamically.
+Variables passed to the workflow at the command line or via the API can be resolved dynamically.
 In this example, $disease_name refers to an argument provided by the execution context to this workflow.
 The provided value will be substituted at runtime.

 ```
   diseases: